serverless/blog/posts/2017-11-15-flask-python-rest-api-serverless-lambda-dynamodb.md

       - http: ANY /
       - http: 'ANY {proxy+}'
 ```

+_Note: a previous version of this post set `dockerizePip: true` instead of `dockerizePip: non-linux`.
+You'll need `serverless-python-requirements` v3.0.5 or higher for this option._

 This is a pretty basic configuration.
 We've created one function, `app`.
 The handler is `handler` function from the `wsgi` module.
 Note that this module will be added to our deployment package by the `serverless-wsgi` plugin.
 We configure our application's entry point in the `custom` block under the `wsgi` section.
 We declare that our app's entrypoint is `app.app`, which means the `app` object in the `app.py` module.